thomasstep/thomasstep.github.io/index.md

 ## Support and Help

-If my work has help you and you would like to help me, feel free to [buy me a coffee](https://www.buymeacoffee.com/thomasstep).
+If my work has helped you and you would like to help me, feel free to [buy me a coffee](https://www.buymeacoffee.com/thomasstep).
 I can also offer more [personalized help if that is what you are after](https://www.buymeacoffee.com/thomasstep/e/41426).